amonks/jekyll-template/index.md

 ---
 Hello!
 This is a demo website for a jekyll template.

-You can find more info [over here](https://github.com/amonks/jekyll-template)
+You can find more info [over here](https://github.com/amonks/jekyll-template).
+I am making this change to force the website to rebuild.

 * * *